In this article, we’ll delve into how to bleed shocks and explain the manual and automatic bleeding process in a simple step-by-step guide.

 Even if you are professional, it is very hard not to leave some air bubbles or not introduce it back to the shock when assembling the compression adjuster on the final step.
 Not to mention leaving a mess after the bleeding.

-In the section below, we will cover all the steps needed to bleed shocks manually.
+In the section below, we will cover all the steps needed to bleed shocks manually (by hand).

 Manually bleeding a shock absorber requires many time-consuming steps.